 Tmsb4X is up-regulated at Crybb2 mutant mouse brain.

 In previous studies, Tmsb4X have been reported to be highly involved in different brain functions (Nachmias et al., 1993), however, its detailed expression pattern in the brain is unknown.
 To study its expression in wild-type and O377 mutant brains, in-situ hybridization was performed at 3-month-old brain sections.
-Meanwhile, a in-situ hybridization of Crybb2 was also performed.
+Meanwhile, in-situ hybridization of Crybb2 was also performed.
 Crybb2 (Fig 3C) and Tmsb4X (Fig 3D) were found to be expressed in the hippocampus of wild-type and O377 mutant mice.
 The expression pattern of Crybb2 and Tmsb4X in O377 mutants was not altered compared to the wild type, however, higher expression of Tmsb4X in the hippocampus of O377 mutants was observed, while the expression level of Crybb2 is not altered.
 To further quantitatively compare the expression level of Tmsb4X in wild-type and O377 mutant, we employed real-time PCR to detect the expression of Tmsb4X.
 Indeed, we found Tmsb4X was significantly increased at 3-month-old O377 mice by about 114% (Fig 3E).

 Tmsb4X is expressed in dendrites and inhibits dendritogenesis